lyngon/redgrease/docs/source/intro.rst

 - :ref:`gearfun_reader_streamreader` : Redis Stream messages.
 - :ref:`gearfun_reader_pythonreader` : Arbitrary Python generator.
 - :ref:`gearfun_reader_shardsidreader` : Shard ID.
-- :ref:`gearfun_reader_commandreader` : Command aguments from application client.
+- :ref:`gearfun_reader_commandreader` : Command arguments from application client.

 Readers can be parameterized to narrow down the subset of data it should operate on, for example by specifying a pattern for the keys or streams it should read.

-Depending on the reader type, Gear Functions can either be run immedeately, on demand, as batch jobs or in an event-driven manner by registering it to trigger automatically on various types of events.
+Depending on the reader type, Gear Functions can either be run immediately, on demand, as batch jobs or in an event-driven manner by registering it to trigger automatically on various types of events.

-Each shard of the Redis Cluster executes its own 'instance' of the Gear Function in parallell on the relevant local shard data, unless expliclt collected, or until it is implicitly reduced to its final global result at the end of the function.
+Each shard of the Redis Cluster executes its own 'instance' of the Gear Function in parallel on the relevant local shard data, unless explicit collected, or until it is implicitly reduced to its final global result at the end of the function.

-You can find more details about the interals of Gear Functions in the `official Documentation <https://oss.redislabs.com/redisgears/master/functions.html>`_.
+You can find more details about the internals of Gear Functions in the `official Documentation <https://oss.redislabs.com/redisgears/master/functions.html>`_.

 .. _intro_redgrease: